 Imagine yourself in their position and consider your past experiences with them.
 Sometimes, well-intentioned speeches can pull at the wrong strings, and it’s no easy task covering that up in an important event.
 So do your research!

-Here are some ways you can look into analysing your audience.
+Here are some ways you can look into analyzing your audience.

 - Brainstorming: write down whatever ideas come to your head first, then slowly compare them against each other.
 Knowing what might suit the occasion and finding just the right words to get everyone going can be confusing.
 That’s a common experience for a lot of us, and it gets easier the more we do it.
 So don’t worry if all you have initially are some scribbles as ideas!